 Tibetan Buddhism Beliefs: Lama, & Deity Yoga

-One of the core Tibetan Buddhism beliefs is the importance of the Lama.
+One of the core Tibetan Buddhism beliefs is importance of the heart Lama.
 I know you've heard of the Dalai Lama, yes?
 Lama is a Tibetan word for guru, which is Sanskrit.
 Guru basically means "one who removes the darkness."
-When studying Tibetan Buddhism it is essential to know the 3 Jewels.
-To learn about "The Triple Gem"...Click Here
+When studying Tibetan Buddhism it's essential to know about The 3 Jewels.
+Learn "The Triple Gem" Here

 Dzogchen Master, Khenchen Palden Rinpoche

 I've been blessed for many years to sit at the feet of two Lamas, Masters of Tibetan Buddhism, stainless upholders of the Nyingma Lineage.
-They are brothers, known affectionately as The Venerable Khenpos.
+They were brothers, known affectionately as The Ven.
+Khenpos.

 One of the core Tibetan Buddhism Beliefs: Your mind is Buddha Mind.